arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Portenta Machine Control Client Modbus Function of the Node](assets/pmc_plcide_client_modbusFunctionConfig.svg)

 Next, a variable needs to be defined to hold the counter data from the server Portenta Machine Control.
-To add this variable, go to the `Input Reg.` tab in the Modbus function configuration window.
+To add this variable, go to the Modbus function configuration window's `Input Reg.` tab.
 Create a variable called `counter_rec` to store the data transmitted via the protocol.

 The following image shows a visual representation of the expected configuration: